benhoyt/merovius.github.io/_posts/2013-10-20-ext4-mysterious-no-space-left-on.markdown

 So this is the punch line: ext4 has the possibility to hash the filenames of its contents.
-This enhances performance, but has a “small” problem: ext4 does not grow it's hashtable, when it starts to fill up.
+This enhances performance, but has a “small” problem: ext4 does not grow its hashtable, when it starts to fill up.
 Instead it returns -ENOSPC or “no space left on device”.

 ext4 uses `half_md4` as a default hashing-mechanism.
 If I interpret my